ZachHofmeister/ZachHofmeister/README.md

 <p align="left">I'm a software and web developer originally from San Diego, CA. I've always had a passion for building things, and I especially love technology that leads people away from screens and into contact with others.</p>

 🛠️ I'm working on my [newsletter website](https://github.com/ZachHofmeister/MissionSite) and a budgeting app called [Stacks](https://github.com/ZachHofmeister/Stacks)<br>
-📚 I'm currently learning about reverse proxies and Docker 🎯 A dream goal of mine is to publish a game on Steam.
-[DungeonMom](https://github.com/ZachHofmeister/DungeonMom) is a fun one I would like to work on more.
+📚 I'm currently learning about reverse proxies and Docker<br>
+🎯 A dream goal of mine is to publish a game on Steam.
+[DungeonMom](https://github.com/ZachHofmeister/DungeonMom) is one I would like to develop further.

 ###